laurent22/joplin/readme/faq_joplin_cloud.md

 ## Do you offer discounts?

+We offer a 50% discount for students.
+To get claim it, please [contact us](mailto:support@joplincloud.com) from your university or school email address.
+You will then receive a URL you can use to subscribe to Joplin Cloud while benefiting from the 50% discount.
+This is valid for a whole year and can be renewed for as long as you are in education by contacting us again.

-We can offer discounts for students, schools and universities, or nonprofit organisations.
-To get this discount please contact us.
+We may also offer bulk discounts for companies, associations and nonprofit organisations.
+Please [contact us](mailto:support@joplincloud.com) for more details.